Medians of populations of persistence diagrams: The median of a population of persistence diagrams

-Theorems \ref{thm:mean} and \ref{thm:median} provide us with an (admittedly very slow) algorithm to find the mean and the median.
-We can consider the set of all matchings $G$ and their candidates $\mu_G$ and $m_G$ for the mean and the median respectively.
-The mean is one of these $\mu_G$ so we only need to compare the $F_2(\mu_G)$ over all matchings $G$.
-The median is one of these $m_G$ so we only need to compare the $F_1(m_G)$ over all matchings $G$.
+Theorem \ref{thm:median} provides us with an (admittedly very slow) algorithm to find the median.
+We can consider the set of all groupings $G$ up to equivalence, and their corresponding candidates $m(G)$.
+The median is one of these $m(G)$ so we only need to compare the $F_1(m(G))$ over all groupings $G$.
+We only have to use the necessary condition as it is always allowable to check (finitely many) extra options when looking for global minima as long as we know we have all the local minima in our list to check.

+Alternatively we could use a gradient descent algorithm analogous to that used in \cite{turner2014frechet}.
+The only modifications needed are replacing the optimal pairing using $d_2$ with optimal pairings using $d_1$ and replacing the means of the selections with the medians of the selections.
+This algorithm will terminate in finite time as at each iteration the cost function $F_1$ decreases and uses a new grouping (of which there are only finitely many).
+This would not guarantee finding the global minimum but rather will terminate at a local minimum.
+Running multiple times from different initial locations can improve the estimate.